Where Amazon.com Stands With Analysts | Benzinga

 |0

-This current average has decreased by 1.68% from the previous average price target of $4309.62.
+This current average represents a 1.81% increase from the previous average price target of $4309.62.

 What Are Analyst Ratings?